-15.7 AT^SPBG Read current Phonebook entries
+15.7 AT^SPBG Display phonebook entries in alphabetical order

-This command can be used to display the phonebook records of the phonebook currently selected with AT+CPBS in sorted order by name.
+AT^SPBG sorts the entries of the current phonebook in alphabetical order by name (the first six characters matter).
 The sort order is described in Section 15.1, Sort Order for Phonebooks.

-There are two ways to use command AT^SPBG:
+There are two ways to use AT^SPBG:

-- If the optional parameter <RealLocReq> is omitted: Please note that the sorted entries are assigned an index of their own which is not identical with the location numbers used in the various phonebooks.
-In this case, command AT^SPBG can be used for reading only.
+- If the optional parameter <RealLocReq> equals 0 or is omitted the sorted entries will be sequentially numbered.
+As these numbers are not identical with the location numbers stored in the various phonebooks AT^SPBG can be used for reading only.
 For example, it helps you find entries starting with matching characters.
-Do not use the listed index numbers to dial out or modify entries. - To access an entry found with AT^SPBG for editing or dialing, enter AT^SPBG with the parameter <RealLocReq>=1.
+Do not use the serial numbers to dial out or modify entries. - If parameter <RealLocReq>=1 is given by the write command, the response parameter <location> additionally appended to each entry indicates the actual location number.
+This number can be used for editing with AT+CPBW or dialing with ATD><mem><n>.
+The first index number of each entry is only the serial number of the sorted list.

-Then extract the "real" location number of the entry from response parameter <location> and use this "real" location number with ATD><mem><n> or AT+CPBW.